 Given that it was unpopular to begin with, the sequel manga, Shinsetsu Bobobo-bo Bo-bobo, probably won't be exported at all.

 Spain isn't getting Shinsetsu despite the first series ending with a Sequel Hook.
 Combined with the Schedule Slip of nearly 2 years to finish the last 2 volumes, a lot of Spanish Bobobo-bo Bo-bobo fans are angry and trying to crush Planeta DeAgostini with their nosehairs.

-Similarly, the anime only got two volumes released (the first eight episodes); the small company that was releasing it went kaput rather abruptly, and for whatever reason, Viz themselves won't take in the license.
-The only way to obtain all of the other episodes is via Keep Circulating the Tapes if someone else taped the episodes and uploaded them on the internet.
+Similarly, the anime originally got three volumes releasednote (the third volume was released in limited quantities, making it extremely rare to find); the small company that was releasing it went bankrupt rather abruptly.
+The only way to obtain all of the other episodes was via Keep Circulating the Tapes if someone else taped the episodes and uploaded them on the internet.